SherG/cool-iron/blog/covid-19-favelas.md

 ---
-title: Food for the Favelas: COVID-19 Spurs Social Entrepreneurship in Brazil
+title: Food for the Favelas - COVID-19 Spurs Social Entrepreneurship in Brazil
 path: /covid-19-favelas
 date: 2019-04-19
 summary: Social entrepreneurship is riding to the rescue of Brazil's favelas.
 The only thing missing?
 You.